-We will support and facilitate the use of the Welsh language through the appropriate depiction of Welsh names.
+To support and facilitate the use of the Welsh language, we will:

-- ensure that common usage and evidence provided by historical form are both considered when defining the spelling and/or depiction of a name; and
+- Ensure that common usage and evidence provided by historical form are both considered when defining the spelling and/or depiction of a name.

 We will not:

-Note: Ordnance Survey works closely with the Welsh Language Commissioner in determining names in the built environment.
-The Welsh Language Commissioner has compiled a list of all Welsh Place Names (Standardised Welsh place names list)
+Ordnance Survey works closely with the Welsh Language Commissioner in determining names in the built environment.
+The Welsh Language Commissioner has compiled a list of all Welsh place names (standardised Welsh place names list).